shabbeersh/RCCNet/readme.md

 Dataset:
 In this research, we have used a publicly available routine colon cancer dataset.
 The dataset is available at https://warwick.ac.uk/fac/sci/dcs/research/tia/data/crchistolabelednucleihe.

-To extract the cells of dimensions 32x32x3, please use the file ColonCancerPatchExtraction.m
+To extract the cells of dimensions 32x32x3, please use the matlab code with file name ColonCancerPatchExtraction.m

 ## Acknowledgements
 The few blocks of code are taken from [here](https://github.com/geifmany/cifar-vgg).